Boost Your Website with the 13 Best SEO Tips for eCommerce

 You can visit Google's free PageSpeed Insights tool to get an overview of the metrics used to measure page performance.

 Some eCommerce builders offer lazy loading by default, while others ask you to integrate lay loading after downloading an app.
 So keep an eye on that.

 In 2019, Google stated that they'd crawl websites with a mobile device crawler.
 Basically, from 2019, Google checks your mobile eCommerce website; first, its performance against benchmarks to rank you accordingly.

 Even though Google doesn't share how exactly they rank or crawl sites, there are still some things you can consider as SEO eCommerce tips.
 Here they are:

 - Make sure the desktop version and mobile version have the same content.

 - Make sure all images, all videos, and overall content are optimized for the mobile version.

 - Make sure that all your commercials on the page don't affect the mobile version.

-But even if your blog isn't a sales driver, it can provide product information and be used to build your brand voice.
-Which is also important for the marketing of your business.
+But even if your blog isn't a sales driver, it can provide product information and be used to build your brand voice, which is also essential for the marketing of your business.